 - All chaperones must be at least 18 years of age.

 - The role of the chaperones is to ensure the safety of all students and, in doing so, the chaperones are ensuring that all Zoo patrons enjoy their visit.

-- The chaperones must encourage appropriate behaviour from each student and demonstrate respect for the plants and animals.
-Any display of inappropriate behaviour will be grounds for removal from the Zoo site.
+- The chaperones must encourage appropriate behavior from each student and demonstrate respect for the plants and animals.
+Any display of inappropriate behavior will be grounds for removal from the Zoo site.

 - The admission fee for extra adults is $9 per person.

 What extra options do you have for educational group visits?